tomhoule/rfcs/grafbase/fine-grained-authorization.typ

 - The actions and their properties.
 - The shape of the context.

 Except for the shape of the context, the #link("https://docs.cedarpolicy.com/schema/human-readable-schema.html")[Cedar schema format] is a very readable language for describing this kind of schemas.
-It has a JSON mapping which would let us generate docs directly from the schema, keeping a single source of truth for our authorization logic's data types and actions.
+It has a JSON mapping which would let us generate code, docs and forms in the dashboard directly from the schema, keeping a single source of truth for our authorization logic's data types and actions.
 We will elaborate more on Cedar below.

 You can find a work-in-progress schema for the Grafbase Enterprise Platform authorization logic at #grafbase-cedar-policies on GitHub.